edwarda7/webargs-sanic/README.md

 ## Running the tests

 Project uses common tests from webargs package.
-Thanks to [Steven Loria](https://github.com/sloria) for [sharing tests in webargs v4.1.0](https://github.com/sloria/webargs/pull/287#issuecomment-422232384).
-Most of tests are run by webtest via [webtest-sanic](https://github.com/EndurantDevs/webtest-sanic).
 Some own tests get run via Sanic's TestClient.

 To be sure everything is fine before installation from sources, just run: